Print

 Instructions

-2. Meanwhile, preheat a broiler to High.
-Pat the salmon fillets dry and season the top with ½ to ¾ teaspoon kosher salt (depending on 1 to 1 ½ lbs), smoked paprika, and onion powder.
+3. Pat the salmon fillets dry and season the top with ½ to ¾ teaspoon kosher salt (depending on 1 to 1 ½ lbs), smoked paprika, and onion powder.
 When ready, nestle the fillets into the tomato sauce in the skillet, then transfer the pan to the oven.
-Broil uncovered for 5 to 10 minutes (5 for very thin salmon and 10 or more for thicker), depending on thickness, until the salmon reaches an internal temperature of 125°F.
+Bake for 10 to 15 minutes, depending on the thickness, until the salmon reaches an internal temperature of 125°F (or a few minutes more if the salmon doesn’t come up to temperature; see Notes).

 Notes

 • Use an oven-safe skillet.
-Cast iron is ideal here since the recipe moves straight from stovetop to broiler.
-If you don’t have one, transfer the sauce and salmon to a baking dish before broiling.
+Cast iron is ideal here since the recipe moves straight from stovetop to the oven.
+If you don’t have one, transfer the sauce and salmon to a baking dish before baking.

 • Swap the pesto.
 Arugula pesto or a kale pesto all work.
 For dairy-free, make my vegan pesto.